-Statutory Safeguarding Response - thirty minutes, (9:25), after close of Registration
+Statutory Safeguarding Response - thirty minutes after close of Registration (9:55)

 A pupil's non-attendance at school where no reason has been reported, is a safeguarding matter.
-All unexplained absences will be followed up via a telephone call (9:30 - 10:30).
+All unexplained absences will be followed up via a telephone call before 10:00am.
 If we cannot reach parents in this way a home visit by the Education Welfare Officer, or the school's pastoral team may be necessary.
 If concerns arise the Headteacher or other designated safeguarding may refer matters to the Education Welfare Officer, make a referral to Social Care Direct, or request the Community Policing Team carry out a 'safe and well' check.